dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

         - TARGET_MODEL_DIR_PATH ➡️ /tmp/driver_position/ml_model
         - TARGET_LIB_PATH ➡️ /tmp/driver_position/lib
     - Provide a list of our feature columns that we used for model training and will now be used on new data for prediction.
     - Next, we are creating our main function `register_udf_for_prediction(p_predictor ,p_session ,p_dbt):`.
 This function is used to register a user-defined function (UDF) that performs the machine learning prediction.
 It takes three parameters: `p_predictor` is an instance of the machine learning model, `p_session` is an instance of the Snowflake session, and `p_dbt` is an instance of the dbt library.
-The function creates a UDF named `predict_churn` which takes a pandas dataframe with the input features and returns a pandas series with the predictions.
+The function creates a UDF named `predict_position` which takes a pandas dataframe with the input features and returns a pandas series with the predictions.
     - ⚠️ Pay close attention to the whitespace here.
 We are using a function within a function for this script.
     - We have 2 simple functions that are programmatically retrieving our file paths to first get our stored model out of our `MODELSTAGE` and downloaded into the session `download_models_and_libs_from_stage` and then to load the contents of our model in (parameters) in `load_model` to use for prediction.
     - Take the model we loaded in and call it `predictor` and wrap it in a UDF.